![]() |

 2) Three years of direct service to persons with disabilities, in either a medical or rehabilitation setting.

-k) The Model shall employ life skills therapists to provide training, assistance and supervision to participants in the areas of living skills, therapeutic recreation and other forms of assistance in both residential and community settings.
+k) The Model shall employ life skills trainers to provide training, assistance and supervision to participants in the areas of living skills, therapeutic recreation and other forms of assistance in both residential and community settings.
 Minimum qualifications shall include:

 3) Certification in cardiopulmonary resuscitation (CPR) and first aid;